immuni-app/immuni-dashboard-data/README.md

 ## License details

-The license for this repo is a [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) (CC BY-SA 4.0).
+The license for this repo is a [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0).
 Please see the [LICENSE](LICENSE) file for extended reference.